-- 29. The school will follow a graduated approach to your child's learning.
+The school will follow a graduated approach to your child's learning.
 It will follow the sequence of Assess, Plan, Do, Review.
-This way we can constantly make sure the school is meeting your child's needs. - 30.
-After analysing information from your child's primary school and Year 7 assessment information, teaching assistants, pastoral staff and subject teachers will be made aware of your child's learning and /or SEMH needs. - 31.
+This way we can constantly make sure the school is meeting your child's needs.

+After analysing information from your child's primary school and Year 7 assessment information, teaching assistants, pastoral staff and subject teachers will be made aware of your child's needs and specific strategies they need in place in order to make progress, thrive and be happy in school.

 Targets will be set for your child.
 These targets will be monitored and reviewed so that you and your child are kept informed about the progress being made.
-In addition, students are supported on a regular basis using the whole school subject and pastoral approach to SEND. - 32.
-Class teachers are responsible for adapting the delivery of subject content so that the curriculum is accessible for any student with SEND. - 33.
+In addition, students are supported on a regular basis using the whole school subject and pastoral approach to SEND.

+Class teachers are responsible for adapting the delivery of subject content so that the curriculum is accessible for any student with SEND.

 Putting in place specific strategies (which may be suggested by the SENDCO or staff from outside agencies) to enable your child to access the learning task and make progress.
-All children receive class teacher input via quality first teaching: - The teacher will have the highest possible expectations for your child and all students in their class.
+All children receive class teacher input via quality first teaching:

-- Putting in place different ways of teaching so that your child is fully involved in learning in class.
-This may involve things like using more practical learning or providing adapted resources for your child. - Lessons are adapted/scaffolded to meet the needs of your child and the class. - Grouping of ability, mixed and independent work is used to support all students. - Adapted Support Plans to be followed by teaching staff and guidance given from the Inclusion Team. - 34.
+- The teacher will have the highest possible expectations for your child and all students in their class - Putting in place different ways of teaching so that your child is fully involved in learning in class.
+This may involve things like using more practical learning or providing adapted resources for your child. - Lessons are adapted/scaffolded to meet the needs of your child and the class. - Grouping of ability, mixed and independent work is used to support all students. - Adapted Support Plans to be followed by teaching staff and guidance given from the Inclusion Team.

 Progress is carefully monitored, and regular support is offered to all learners where it is needed.
 All students identified as having additional educational needs have a support plan.
 These plans ensure that staff are knowledgeable about an individual student's needs.
 They also provide staff with a range of strategies so that they can meet these needs within the classroom environment.
-Parents, subject teachers, pastoral teams, relevant learning support assistants and students are all invited to contribute to the plans.
-These plans are reviewed annually. - 35.
+Parents, subject teachers, pastoral teams, learning support assistants and students are all invited to contribute to the plans.
+These plans are reviewed annually.

 Where a student has been identified as needing additional support because they have a special educational need and/or disability, the offer made to each student will be tailored to meet their individual needs.
+However, it may include:

+- additional small group literacy and numeracy support

+- phonics or numeracy-based programmes

+- reading intervention

+- speech and language programmes

+- mentoring

+- support from external providers such as child and adolescent mental health services (CAMHS) and educational psychologists.

+- additional adult support at strategic points in the day

+- safe spaces for use in social times

-However, it may include: - additional small group literacy and numeracy support - one to one teaching - phonics or numeracy-based programmes - reading intervention - speech and language programmes - mentoring - support from external providers such as child and adolescent mental health services (CAMHS) and educational psychologists. - 36.
-Identified students are provided with additional support through individual and small group withdrawal sessions as well as through lesson interventions. - 37.
-A students progress of is tracked using whole school tracking systems. - 38.
+Identified students are provided with additional support through individual and small group withdrawal sessions as well as through lesson interventions.

+A students progress is tracked using whole school tracking systems.

 The SENDCo oversees all support and progress of any child requiring additional help across the school.
-This includes: - Intervention specific to your child's need. - Whole school provision maps through our academy adapted support plans. - Termly reviews of these plans. - Extended Support Plans for those students who may need further interventions via outside agencies or the local authority. - Those students with an EHCP to have annual reviews, these are to include both the parent and student - There may be a teaching assistant working with your child either individually (if the child has an EHCP) or as part of a group. - We have a number of teaching assistants that specialise in Speech, Language and communication needs, Literacy, Numeracy and ASD.
-Students, when identified, may work with one of these TAs either individually or as part of a small group setting.
-The regularity of these
+This includes:

+Intervention specific to your child's need

+The Birley Academy - September 2024